p2made/p2vagrant/README.md

 ### Data

-All of the data that defines this Vagrant machine ai contained within `./provision/scripts/vg.sh`, with two exceptions...
+All of the data that defines this Vagrant machine is contained within `./provision/data/vagrantfiles_data.sh`, with one exception...

-1. The value of `REMOTE_FOLDER` , `/var/www` is stored in the two common functions files.
+* The value of `VM_FOLDER` , `/var/www`, is stored in the two common functions files.
 This simplified matters enough to be worth the cost of the data duplication.
 Whan I have this project as a `v1.0.0` I may go back to look at changing this.
-2. Sites configuration data is stored in `./provision/data/sites_data`.
-This allows adding sites without editing the script.

-I plan to move the data within `vg` to a data file (which may itself be a script) in an update.

 ### Files